 Ticketing Events: The Ticket and Information Center (TIC)

 Two dressing rooms are available for reservations by groups using the Black Box Theatre.
-Dressing rooms can be used to keep personal items, needs for the event and equipment; however everything must be removed by the reservation load-out date in order to prepare and accomodate for the next reservation.
+Dressing rooms can be used to keep personal items, needs for the event and equipment; however everything must be removed by the reservation load-out date in order to prepare and accommodate for the next reservation.

 Any items left in the dressing rooms after the load-out date of the production or event will be removed at the expense of the student group, resulting in the direct charge of the organization's account.
 Likewise, if these spaces are left in an unseemly manner, the cost to restore the space to its proper shape will be charged to the producing organization’s account.